Legally Reviewed by Michael Lerner on June 21, 2026

 Our office is in Feasterville-Trevose, just across the Chester County line, and we have been handling workers’ compensation cases throughout southeastern Pennsylvania for over 34 years.
 We know the local judges, the hearings offices, and the insurance company tactics used against Chester County workers.
 That experience matters when we are building your case.

-We have represented nurses and CNAs from Chester County’s hospital systems, pharmaceutical workers from the Route 202 corridor, construction workers injured on job sites across the county, and retail and distribution workers throughout the region.
+We have helped nurses and CNAs from Chester County’s hospital systems, pharmaceutical workers from the Route 202 corridor, construction workers injured on job sites across the county, and retail and distribution workers throughout the region.
 Our case results include a $325,000 recovery for an injured nurse, $235,000 for an emergency room technician, and $220,000 for a home health aide.
 In each case, the employer and insurer initially tried to minimize or deny the claim entirely.

 Lerner, Steinberg & Associates is a two-attorney firm by design.
 Every Chester County client works directly with Mike Lerner or Ben Steinberg throughout their entire case.
 You will not be handed off to a paralegal or an associate who does not know your story.